 Numerous technologies, communication protocols, tools and services are required to create a fully working, reliable chat app.
 The choice of the most appropriate solutions depends primarily on the client’s requirements.

-For apps of high complexity, large number of features and significant amount of intended users, a completely custom development is unavoidable.
+For instant messaging apps of high complexity, large number of features and significant amount of intended users, complete customization is unavoidable.

-Custom made applications’ are built using open source frameworks – Software Development Kits (SDK).
+Custom made apps are built using open source frameworks – Software Development Kits (SDK).
 The choice of the right one depends highly on the set of requirements.
-In order for an application to handle a variety (text, file, audio/video) of high volume, real-time communication, its server side needs to be reliable and designed with scalability in mind.
+In order for an app to handle a variety (text, file, audio/video) of high volume, real-time communication, its server side needs to be reliable and designed with scalability in mind.

 The running costs of licensing, hosting and further development will quickly spin out of control and weigh heavily on the owner of the product.
 This is important to consider when you’re planning your own mobile app with a chat feature.
-Custom development of a chat module, if it’s to be anything more than just exchange of text messages, is most times a project on its own.
+Development of a customized chat module, if it’s to be anything more than just exchange of text messages, is most times a project on its own.

 Does my app need a chat?